CDFW-WHL-Myotis-WNS-Project/SNP-Calling-Pipeline/README.md

 ### 9. gvcf_to_vcf_scaff.sbatch
 Use GATK to import single-sample GVCFs into per-scaffold databases (GenomicsDBImport) and joint call variants (GenotypeGVCFs).
 ### 10. vcf_scaff_to_snp.vcf.slurm
 Use bcftools to combine per-scaffold VCFs then use GATK to remove indels (SelectVariants), quality filter SNPs using the DRAGENHardQUAL filter (VariantFiltration), and create a table of quality metrics for all SNPs (VariantsToTable).
+Minimum allele frequency filters are automatically applied to SNP filtering and internally calculated as $`5/(total * 2)`$ to ensure at least 3 individuals possess a given allele ([Rochette & Catchen 2017](http://dx.doi.org/10.1038/nprot.2017.123)).